gonzarl/gonzarl/README.md

 </p>

 <h2>About me</h3>
-Hi there! 👋 My name is Gonzalo Riquelme Ludwig and I'm a 22-year-old student currently pursuing a degree in Information Systems Engineering at the Universidad Nacional del Sur, in Argentina 🎓.
-I'm passionate about learning 📚 and I enjoy exploring new technologies and programming languages 💻.
+Hi there! 👋 My name is Gonzalo Riquelme Ludwig and I'm a 23-year-old student currently pursuing a degree in Software Engineering at the Universidad Nacional del Sur, in Argentina 🎓.
+Meanwhile, I also work as a full stack developer.
+I'm passionate about learning 📚 and I enjoy exploring new technologies in the Web Development industry 💻.

 <h2>Some Tools I Have Used and Learned 🚀</h3>
 <p align="center">